 The Bank is exposed to credit risk with regard to customer loan accounts, comprising HP and finance lease balances, unsecured personal loans, secured commercial loans, block discounting, vehicle stocking plan loans and wholesale funding agreements.
 In addition, the Bank lends via significant introducers into the UK.
-There was no introducer that accounted for more than 20% of the Bank's total lending portfolio at the end of 31 December 2022 (2021: none).
+There was one introducer that accounted for more than 20.0% of the Bank's total lending portfolio at the end of 31 December 2023 (2022: none).